tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 - Counterfactual (*<u>On Ethereum</u>*)

-  - A generalised framework for native state channels integration in Ethereum-based dApps
+  - Generalised framework for native state channels integration (Ethereum dApps)
-  - State is deposited once and then used by any application or set of applications afterwards
+  - State deposited once and then used by any set of dApps afterwards
   - Counterfactual instantiation means to instantiate a contract without actually deploying it on-chain, users sign and share commitments to the multisig wallet
-  -  All parties in the channel act as though it has been deployed, even though it has not
+  - All parties act as though it has been deployed, even though it hasn't
   - Use global registry, an on-chain contract that maps unique deterministic addresses for any counterfactual contract to actual on-chain deployed addresses

 +++